DumiKumalo21/DumiKumalo21/README.md

 - 👋 Hi, I’m @DumiKumalo21
-- 👀 I’m interested in Web Development
+- 👀 I am a Web DevelopmeR
-- 🌱 I’m currently learning Python Programing
+- 🌱 My skils inlude: HTML, CSS, JavaScript, PYTHON and JAVA
 - 💞️ I’m looking to collaborate on projects wih you
 - 📫 How to reach me {E-mail: dkumalo21@gmail.com & Cell: 0730536210 }